abhinavsingh/proxy.py/README.md

 # Frequently Asked Questions

+## Deploying proxy.py in production

+Listed below are a few strategies for using `proxy.py` in your private/production/corporate projects.

+### What not to do?

+> You MUST `avoid forking` the repository *"just"* to put your plugin code in `proxy/plugin` directory.
+Forking is recommended workflow for project contributors, NOT for project users.

+Instead, use one of the suggested approaches from below.
+Then load your plugins using `--plugin`, `--plugins` flags or `plugin` kwargs.

+### Via Requirements

+It is *highly* recommended that you use `proxy.py` via `requirements.txt` or similar dependency management setups.
+This will allow you to take advantages of regular performance updates, bug fixes, security patches and other improvements happening in the `proxy.py` ecosystem.
+Example:

+1. Use `--pre` option to depend upon last `pre-release`

+    ```console
+    ❯ pip install proxy.py --pre
+    ```

+    Pre-releases are similar to depending upon `develop` branch code, just that pre-releases may not point to the `HEAD`.
+This could happen because pre-releases are NOT made available on `PyPi` after every PR merge.

+2. Use `TestPyPi` with `--pre` option to depend upon `develop` branch code

+    ```console
+    ❯ pip install -i https://test.pypi.org/simple/ proxy.py --pre
+    ```

+    A pre-release is made available on `TestPyPi` after every PR merge.

+3. Use last `stable` release code

+    As usual, simply use:

+    ```console
+    ❯ pip install proxy.py
+    ```

+### Via Docker Container

+If you are into deploying containers, then simply build your image from base `proxy.py` container images.

+1. Use `GHCR` to build from `develop` branch code:

+    ```console
+    FROM ghcr.io/abhinavsingh/proxy.py:latest as base
+    ```

+    *PS: I use GHCR latest for several production level projects*

+2. Use `DockerHub` to build from last `stable` release code:

+    ```console
+    FROM abhinavsingh/proxy.py:latest as base
+    ```

+PS: IMHO, container based strategy is *the best approach* and the only strategy that *I use myself*.

+### Integrate your CI/CD with proxy.py

+*Hey, but you keep making breaking changes in the develop branch.*

+I hear you.
+And hence, for your production grade applications, you *MUST* integrate application CI/CD with `proxy.py`.
+You must make sure that your application builds and passes its tests for every PR merge into the `proxy.py` upstream repo.

+If your application repository is public, in certain scenarios, PR authors may send patch PRs for all dependents to maintain backward incompatibility and green CI/CD.

+CI/CD integration ensure your app continues to build with latest `proxy.py` code.
+Depending upon where you host your code, use the strategy listed below:

+- GitHub

+    TBD

+- Google Cloud Build

+    TBD

+- AWS

+    TBD

+- Azure

+    TBD

+- Others

+    TBD

+> At some stage, we'll deprecate `master` branch segregation and simply maintain a `develop` branch.
+As dependents can maintain stability via CI/CD integrations.
+Currently, it's hard for a production grade project to blindly depend upon `develop` branch.

 ## Stable vs Develop

 - `master` branch contains latest `stable` code and is available via `PyPi` repository and `Docker` containers via `docker.io` and `ghcr.io` registries.